a07061625/swooleyaf/libs_frame/Mailer/Swift/doc/plugins.rst

 an array.

-One other notable feature is the way in which the Logger plugin changes Exception messages.
+One other notable feature is the way in which the Logger plugin changes SyException messages.
 If Exceptions are being thrown but the error message does not provide conclusive information as to the source of the problem (such as an ambiguous SMTP error) the Logger plugin includes the entire SMTP transcript in the error message so that debugging becomes a simpler task.